-12.1 Design Phase Mitigation
+11.1 Design Phase Mitigation

-The Mitigation measures for the design phase impacts are provided in Table 4 below.
-Table 4 Design Phase Environmental and Social Management
+The Mitigation measures for the design phase impacts are provided in Table 5 below

+Table 5 - Design Phase Environmental and Social Management

-Project Action or Activity Potential Environmental /Social Impacts Mitigation Measures Recommended Responsibility Timing and Frequency 1.
-New designs could affect the aesthetics of the area Introduction of a building may obstruct the view from existing buildings and streets.
-Engage relevant stakeholders in early consultation, for guidance and promote the use of the GRM Present draft designs to stakeholders for their review and feedback before finalisation.
-Facilitate easy access to up-to-date design information, and feedback mechanisms.
-Designer , for engaging stakeholders through the design period as required.
-ORTCP and Ministry of Equity for facilitating engagements and feedback from stakeholders.
-2. Plans for landscaping and greening of the site Competition for scarce water resources for landscape irrigation.
-The landscaping should be designed to minimise irrigation requirements, and should only be irrigated where and when necessary.
+Project Action or Activity Environmental/ Social Impacts Mitigation Measures Recommended 1.New designs could affect the aesthetics of the area Introduction of a building may obstruct the view from existing buildings and streets.
+1.Engage relevant stakeholders in early consultation, for guidance and promote the use of the GRM 2.
+Present draft designs to relevant stakeholders for their review and feedback before finalisation.
+3. Facilitate easy access to up-to-date design information, and feedback mechanisms.
+2. Plans for landscaping, greening of the site Competition for scarce water resources for landscape irrigation.
+1. The landscaping should be designed to maximize irrigation requirements, and should only be irrigated where and when necessary.
 Drought-resistant native or other well adapted non-invasive plants should be used where possible in the landscaping design.
-The design should maximise capture of roof water and storm runoff, with the intention to meet irrigation water requirements from these sources under normal conditions.
-Designer for: ensuring that the designs incorporate features that would maximise the use of rainwater harvesting.
-CCC, and Ministry of Infrastructure, For being responsive in provision of requisite information and feedback.
+Rain water harvesting is planned and the design should maximise capture of rain water and storm runoff, with the intention to meet irrigation water requirements from these sources under normal conditions.